CodeReclaimers/neat-python/README.md

 ## STATUS NOTE ##

-This project is currently in maintenance-only mode.
-I will make bug fixes, do cleanup, and possibly improve sample code as I have time, but I will not be adding any new features.
+This project is no longer under active development.
 The forks by [@drallensmith](https://github.com/drallensmith/neat-python) and [@bennr01](https://github.com/bennr01/neat-python) have been extended beyond this implementation a great deal, so those might be better starting points if you need more features than what you see here.